-Among the means of communications among the Faculty, administration, and governing board now in use are: (1) circulation of memoranda and reports by board committees, the administration, and Faculty committees, (2) joint ad hoc committees, (3) standing liaison committees, (4) membership of Faculty members on administrative bodies, and (5) membership of Faculty members on governing boards.
+The means of communication among the faculty, administration, and governing board now in use include: (1) circulation of memoranda and reports by board committees, the administration, and faculty committees; (2) joint ad hoc committees; (3) standing liaison committees; (4) membership of faculty members on administrative bodies; and (5) membership of faculty members on governing boards.
 Whatever the channels of communication, they should be clearly understood and observed.